Reloaded-Project/Reloaded-III/docs/Code-Guidelines/Performance-Guidelines.md

 For example:

 - No sane person would make a full UI framework for R3.
-- No sane person could make an SDL replacement for controllers.
+- No sane person would make an SDL replacement for controllers.
     - You're not going to buy 100s of controllers to match SDL's [gamecontrollerdb.txt][gamecontrollerdb].
     - Having the user's gamepad pre-configured is much more valuable than the ~100kB of code size.

-Before over-optimizing, always consider the tradeoffs involved.
+Before over-optimizing, always consider the tradeoffs involved.<br/>
+Sometimes the extra space used by a non-specialized off the shelf library may be acceptable.

 Although Reloaded3 strives for maximum efficiency and 'perfectionism', sometimes having things 'just work' on the user machines can be just as 'perfect' as squeezing every byte out.

+!!! note "Sometimes you can just improve the existing solution."

+    Replacing `gamecontrollerdb.txt` with a binary version for example, would save binary size, and disk space.

 ### When Applying These Guidelines is Encouraged

-!!! tip "Apply this to any reusable code [that could possibly run inside a 32-bit environment][why-those-specs]."
+!!! tip "Apply this to any ***reusable code*** [that could possibly run inside a 32-bit environment][why-those-specs]."

-Below are some examples.
+Below are some examples of good places to optimize.

 ***General Purpose Libraries/Code***:

-Basically all universal 'Essential' mods in this wiki
+Basically all universal 'Essential' mods in this wiki, and the libraries they may use.

 - ✅ **DLL Injector**: Can be used to inject into child processes.
 - ✅ **Code Hooking Library**: Used by all code mods.